 In September 2005, Hermes BioSciences, Inc., or Hermes, which we acquired in October 2009, entered into a license agreement with PharmaEngine, Inc., or PharmaEngine, under which PharmaEngine received an exclusive license to research, develop, manufacture and commercialize MM-398 in Europe and certain countries in Asia.
 In May 2011, we entered into a new agreement with PharmaEngine under which we reacquired all previously licensed rights for MM-398, other than rights to commercialize MM-398 in Taiwan.
 As a result, we now have the exclusive right to commercialize MM-398 in all territories in the world, except for Taiwan, where PharmaEngine has an exclusive commercialization right.
 Upon entering into the May 2011 agreement with PharmaEngine, we paid PharmaEngine a \$10.0 million upfront license fee.
-In addition, we made a milestone payment of \$5.0 million to PharmaEngine during the first quarter of 2012 in connection with dosing the first patient in our Phase 3 clinical trial of MM-398.
+In addition, we made a milestone payment of \$5.0 million to PharmaEngine in connection with dosing the first patient in our Phase 3 clinical trial of MM-398, which occurred and was paid in the first quarter of 2012.
 We may be required to make up to an aggregate of \$75.0 million in additional development and regulatory milestone payments and \$130.0 million in additional sales milestone payments to PharmaEngine upon the achievement of specified development, regulatory and annual net sales milestones.
 PharmaEngine is also entitled to tiered royalties on net sales of MM-398 in Europe and certain countries in Asia.
 The royalty rates under the agreement range from high single digits up to the low teens as a percentage of our net sales of MM-398 in these territories.
 Under the May 2011 agreement, we are responsible for all future development costs of MM-398 except those required specifically for regulatory approval in Taiwan.
-During the three months ended March 31, 2012, we recognized research and development expense of \$5.3 million under the May 2011 agreement with PharmaEngine, which consisted of the \$5.0 million milestone payment and \$0.3 million of research and development reimbursement.
+During the three months ended March 31, 2012 and 2013, we recognized research and development expense of \$5.3 million and \$0.3 million, respectively, under the May 2011 agreement with PharmaEngine.